readthedocs/ethicalads.io/content/posts/2021-marketing-funnel.md

 but there are also harder to quantify successes such as:

 * An interested visitor educates themself on Surveilance Advertising in our Learning Hub
-* Media-affiliated user fills out the generic "contact us" form
+* A media-affiliated user fills out the generic "contact us" form
 * Potential advertiser or publisher navigates to a page, browses for awhile, and then fills out a "contact us" form